 I baked up a batch and was very impressed.
 We ate them with the soup and we both thought they were great.

-- I used mozzarella in place of feta (I was too lazy to buy any feta and had string cheese sticks in the fridge that I chopped into small pieces.)
+The first time I made these I used ½ cup of chopped jarred roasted red peppers instead of the tomatoes and olives.
+I also used mozzarella in place of feta (I was too lazy to buy any feta and had string cheese sticks in the fridge that I chopped into small pieces.)

-My muffin tins are old and everything sticks to them, so I always use a liner.
+My muffin tins are old and everything sticks to them, so I always use liners.

 Besides, it looks fun and festive, don’t ya think?